-The most unusual design feature on this TV is its pedestal stand which isn’t a typical stand design at all.
-It’s actually a 41-pound black support block that attaches to the back of the panel and keeps it from falling forward or backwards.
-This non-typical design adds a lot of depth to the display; so keep this in mind when considering the type of TV cabinet you will be placing the display on, and be sure it will accommodate the sets pedestal block.
-Of course this will not be an issue if you plan to wall-mount the display.
+The most unusual design feature of this TV is its pedestal stand which isn’t a typical stand design at all.
+It’s actually a 41-pound black support block that attaches to the back of the panel and keeps it from falling forward or backward.
+This non-typical design adds a lot of depth to the display; so keep this in mind when considering the type of TV cabinet you will be placing the display on, and be sure it will accommodate the TV’s pedestal block.
+Of course, this will not be an issue if you plan to wall-mount the display.

 The display panel itself is an LED edge-lit design with Local Dimming Pro.
 This will allow the set to achieve higher contrast levels, deeper black levels and better shadow detail performance.

 This display also achieves 98% of the DCI studio standards and ensures the full reproduction of vivid colors from various types of image sources.

 Another very useful feature of the AX800U that will rate high with avid video gamers is its DisplayPort input, which allows 4K gaming at 60fps with virtually no latency or input lag.

 If you are into 3D viewing this TV supports this feature and is supplied with two pairs of active 3D glasses.

 The AX800U is HDMI 2.0 compliant for increased bandwidth and 4K picture resolution capability at up to 60fps (frames per second).
 This set also contains an HEVC decoder for streaming 4K video content from services such as Netflix and Amazon Instant.